Sarah K. Harding

 Associate Professor of Law

 Professor Harding's research focuses primarily on property related issues, in particular the social and cultural significance of property and the protection of cultural resources.
 Her work tends to be both comparative and interdisciplinary.
 Professor Harding also writes in the area of comparative constitutional law and has presented her work in this area at a series of international conferences.
-She was a Research Fellow at the Research School of Social Sciences at the Australian National University in 2002-2003 and was a Norman and Edna Freehling Fellow at Chicago-Kent from 2003-2005.
+She was a Research Fellow at the Research School of Social Sciences at the Australian National University in 2002-2003 and was a Norman and Edna Freehling Fellow at Chicago-Kent from 2003 to 2005.